Sir Walter Scott (1771-1832)

 A selective list of articles on the nineteenth-century British novelist and poet Sir Walter Scott, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 "The Walter Scott Digital Archive."
-Contents include a biography of Scott and pages on each of Scott's novels, narrative poems, and major prose works.
-Edinburgh University Library, Scotland.
+Contents include a nicely illustrated biography of Scott and pages on his novels, narrative poems, and major prose works.
+From Edinburgh University Library, Scotland.

 "Sir Walter Scott."
 Contains an introduction to Scott, chronology, biography, and articles on Scott's writing.
 The Victorian Web.
 Ed.
 Prof. George Landow.

 "Sir Walter Scott."
 A very brief introduction to Scott from the BBC.

 Kernohan, R.D. "'Will ye no' come back again?' whatever happened to Sir Walter Scott?"
 Contemporary Review May 1993.

 "Sir Walter Scott's Ivanhoe controversially rewritten to make it easier to read."
 The chairman of the Walter Scott Club has shortened the work.
 Scott's works have fallen out of favor in recent years, considered too long for the tastes of modern readers.
 (UK) Telegraph 29 Jan.
 2012.

 Mark Twain on Sir Walter Scott.
 Twain did not approve of Scott, saying, among other things, "he did measureless harm; more real and lasting harm, perhaps, than any other individual that ever wrote."
 Mark Twain Quotes.
 Also "Great Scott."
 More on Twain and Scott, from Prof. Stephen Railton.